wzcolon/private_attrs/README.md

 end
 ```

-This use case is better but still not ideal as we want all of our attrs
-methods definded at the top of any given class.
+This example is better but still not ideal as we want all of our attribute methods defined at the top of any given class.

 ```
 class Truck